-Telnet and SSH provide remote access to network devices, but SSH is the best option hands down and the most commonly used of the two protocols today.
-Both are application layer protocols used for remotely interacting devices on your network including hosts and managed routers.
-The main difference between Telnet and SSH is the security.
-SSH provides encryption and authentication by default whereas Telnet does not.
+Telnet and SSH provide remote access to network devices, but SSH is far superior and the most commonly used of the two protocols today.
+Both are application layer protocols used for remotely interacting devices on your network, including hosts and managed routers.
+The main difference to consider between Telnet and SSH is how secure they are.
+SSH provides encryption and authentication by default, whereas Telnet does not.

-SSH was designed to provide secured remote access to devices on a network, replacing older protocols such as Telnet and rsh.
+SSH was designed to provide secured remote access to devices on a network, replacing older protocols such as Telnet and Remote Shell (rsh).
 Today it is widely used to access Unix-like (including Linux) hosts and most network devices such as routers and switches from vendors such as Cisco and Juniper.

-Using public/private key pairs – you add your public key to the machine you wish to access remotely and then use your private key to authenticate (without sharing it).
+With public/private key pairs.
+You add your public key to the machine you wish to access remotely and then use your private key (on the local machine) to authenticate.

 SSH runs over TCP and has been assigned port number 22 by IANA.
-Specific usage details vary between platforms but typically you connect to a remote server using a command like
+Specific usage details vary between platforms, but typically you connect to a remote server (which is running SSH) using a command like:

 You may also use an IP address instead of a hostname if necessary.

 As well as providing basic shell access, it is also possible to forward applications over the connection.
-The protocol is also used by other protocols such as Secure FTP (SFTP and
+The protocol is also used by other protocols such as Secure FTP (SFTP).

 It enables a 'user host' with a Telnet client to connect to a remote 'server host' running a Telnet server.
 The user can then interact with a 'virtual terminal' on that server.
 This is great for the remote administration of devices on a network and Telnet has historically been available on most hosts and network devices.
 Telnet runs over TCP and is assigned port 23 by IANA.